Pre-Event Meals - Foods To Eat Before You Approach The Starting Line

 The Pre-Event Meal

-Many exercisers compete in events that begin in the morning after an overnight fast.
+Many athletes compete in events that begin in the morning after an overnight fast.
 This period of consuming no calories will reduce both liver and blood energy levels, and as a result, exhaustion occurs more quickly.
 It is important to refuel energy stores after an overnight fast.
 The consumption of sports beverages (4% to 8% carbohydrate) may benefit athletes who exercise in the morning when liver glycogen stores are low, especially when time does not allow for the digestion of a whole foods meal.
 Whether or not the consumption of sports drinks prior to or during exercise improves performance of exercise lasting one hour or less has been controversial.

 Studies have reported 12% and 18% increases in total work with a carbohydrate meal one hour before endurance exercise and three hours before exercise, respectively 1.
 It is believed by some that the addition of quality protein to the pre-event meal may stimulate muscle growth after exercise.
 An acceptable pre-event meal may consist of wheat-sprouted toast or an English muffin with fruit or oatmeal with oat or almond milk and berries.